simh/simh/README.md

     Outgoing connections per line (virtual Null Modem cable).
     Packet sending and reception semantics for simulated network device support using either TCP or UDP transport.

+#### Video Display Capabilities
+    Added support for monochrome displays with optional keyboards and mice.
+    The VAXstation QVSS device (VCB01) simulation uses this capability.
+    Host platforms which have libSDL available can leverage this functionality.

 #### Asynchronous I/O
     * Disk and Tape I/O can be asynchronous.
 Asynchronous support exists for pdp11_rq, pdp11_rp and pdp11_tq devices (used by VAX and PDP11